nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Data package

+The data package consists of
+classes `FinancialReport`, `FinancialStatement`, `FlowDirection`, `MonthlyExpenditures`, `SavedData` and `UserData`.

 The class diagram representing the data component is as shown below.

 ![DataClassDiagram.png](images\DeveloperGuide\DataClassDiagram.png)

-The data component consists of classes:
+#### FinancialReport

+Consists of attributes:

-- `FinancialReport`: consists of attributes "reportOwner" of object String and "financialReport" of ArrayList<FinancialStatement>. "financialReport" represents a list of `FinancialStatement`
+- "reportOwner" of object String
-- `FinancialStatement`: consists of attributes "description" of object String, "value" of type double, "category" of object String, "date" of object LocalDate, and "isIgnored" of type boolean.
+- "financialReport" of ArrayList<FinancialStatement>

+Represents a list of `FinancialStatement`

+#### FinancialStatement

+Consists of attributes:

+- "description" of object String
+- "value" of type double
+- "category" of object String
+- "date" of object LocalDate
+- "isIgnored" of type boolean

 Represents the details of a real world transaction

+#### FlowDirection

-- `FlowDirection`: an enum class consisting of INFLOW and OUTFLOW
+An enum class consisting of:

+- INFLOW, representing a transaction direction towards the user, such as a deposit
+- OUTFLOW, representing a transaction direction away from the user, such as a purchase

+Represents the flow direction of a transaction

+#### MonthlyExpenditures

+Consists of the attribute:

-- `MonthlyExpenditures`: consists of an attribute named monthlyExpenditures of object HashMap<integer, double>.
+- monthlyExpenditures of object HashMap<integer, double>

 Maps the year and month to the expenditures

+#### SavedData

+Consists of the attributes:

-- `SavedData`: consists of the attributes "shorcutCommands" of object HashMap<String, String>, "budgetGoals" of type double, and "financialReport" of object FinancialReport.
+- "shorcutCommands" of object HashMap<String, String>
+- "budgetGoals" of type double
+- "financialReport" of object FinancialReport

 Represents the data saved to the computer by rainyDay

+#### UserData

+Consists of the attributes:

-- `UserData`: consists of the attributes "savedData" of object SavedData and "monthlyExpenditures" of object HashMap<integer, double>.
+- "savedData" of object SavedData
+- "monthlyExpenditures" of object HashMap<integer, double>

 Represents the data required during runtime of rainyDay

 #### Design considerations